 We value the core skills of reading, writing and maths and integrate them across the curriculum where possible and expect high standards of literacy in all subjects.

 We implement our curriculum through outstanding teaching and learning, delivering our children a broad and balanced curriculum.
 We use Cornerstones, a curriculum model that covers the National Curriculum, which focuses on four concepts for learning in each subject: engagement, development, innovation and expression.
 This curriculum provides strong links between subjects and topics, enhances knowledge and skills, and opens up opportunities to learn through first-hand experience and exploration with enrichment opportunities.

 We use Read Write Inc, a phonics programme, as a basis to teach reading and writing.
 We make use of a variety of different reading material including; Oxford Reading Tree, Oxford Literacy Web, Storyworlds, Rapid Readers, Magic Belt, Talisman and Totem series.
 We have a daily cycle of one to one reading with staff and parent volunteers.
 We encourage parents to develop a love of reading by regularly listening to their children read at home and also by reading to their children.

 The foundation stage is for children aged 4-5 years.
-There are seven areas of learning which form the basis of the foundation stage curriculum:
+There are seven areas of learning and development in the foundation stage curriculum through development matters.

 • personal, social and emotional development